-Our business objective is to provide attractive risk-adjusted total returns to our investors over the long term through a combination of capital appreciation and the payment of regular monthly distributions.
+With respect to both our own portfolio and Orchid's portfolio, the business objective is to provide attractive risk-adjusted total returns to our investors over the long term through a combination of capital appreciation and the payment of regular monthly distributions.
 We intend to achieve this objective by investing in and strategically allocating capital between pass-through Agency MBS and structured Agency MBS.
-We seek to generate income from (i) the net interest margin on our leveraged pass-through Agency MBS portfolio and the leveraged portion of our structured Agency MBS portfolio, and (ii) the interest income we generate from the unleveraged portion of our structured Agency MBS portfolio.
-We also seek to minimize the volatility of both the net asset value of, and income from, our portfolio through a process which emphasizes capital allocation, asset selection, liquidity and active interest rate risk management.
+We seek to generate income from (i) the net interest margin on the leveraged pass-through Agency MBS portfolio and the leveraged portion of the structured Agency MBS portfolio, and (ii) the interest income we generate from the unleveraged portion of the structured Agency MBS portfolio.
+We also seek to minimize the volatility of both the net asset value of, and income from, the portfolio through a process which emphasizes capital allocation, asset selection, liquidity and active interest rate risk management.

-We fund our pass-through Agency MBS and certain of our structured Agency MBS, such as fixed and floating rate tranches of CMOs and POs, through repurchase agreements.
-However, we generally do not employ leverage on our structured Agency MBS that have no principal balance, such as IOs and IIOs.
-We may pledge a portion of these assets to increase our cash balance, but we do not intend to invest the cash derived from pledging the assets.
+We fund the pass-through Agency MBS and certain of the structured Agency MBS, such as fixed and floating rate tranches of CMOs and POs, through repurchase agreements.
+However, we generally do not employ leverage on the structured Agency MBS that have no principal balance, such as IOs and IIOs.
+We may pledge a portion of these assets to increase the cash balance, but we do not intend to invest the cash derived from pledging the assets.
 Otherwise, we do not use leverage in these instances because the securities contain structural leverage.

-Our target asset categories and principal assets in which we intend to invest are as follows:
+The target asset categories and principal assets in which we intend to invest are as follows: